mjwaddell1/Python/CircleDots/ReadMe.md

 This is a simple experiment in swarm intelligence.<br/>
-A field of random dots will create a circle given only 2 instructions:
+A field of random dots will create a circle with each dot given only 2 instructions:
    - Move to\from the center point to match the radius value
    - Center between neighbors